offbynull/offbynull.github.io/docs/data/learn/H2S 3D Printing/input/input.md

 Bambu Studio/User Interface_TOPIC
 ```

 In certain cases, an object may either need to be cut (e.g., oversized for printer) or may benefit from being cut (e.g., minimize need for supports_BO or make it easier to sand/paint/finish).
-Cut pieces are typically assembled and fused back together after printing (e.g., glue, pen welding, joinery).
+Cut pieces are typically !!assembled!! and fused back together after printing (e.g., glue, pen welding, joinery).

 In the Prepare screen's 3D viewport, an object can be cut by selecting it and clicking cut tool in the Prepare screen's toolbar (button 10, keyboard shortcut C), which will open a pop-up, present a cutting plane in the 3D viewport, and present cutting plane rotational axis and offset !!height!! controls in the 3D viewport.